How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 • Password

-• Configure firewall (Yes)
+• Configure firewall (select Yes)

 pterodactyl wings and panel install